Kagamma/kuroos/README.md

 #### Things that need more work
 - All process runs at ring 0 at the moment
 - Memory manager is pretty barebone.
-Process is allocated an entire map (4MB) of memory, without any ways to request for more memory
+Process doesn't have any ways to request for more memory